simonhammes/301-cloud-computing-project/slides/content/_index.md

 - RPC (Remote Procedure Call) framework
 - Created by Google in 2001 ("Stubby")
 - Open-sourced in 2015
+- Uses HTTP/2 as a transport mechanism
+  - -> abstracted away
 - Uses _Protocol Buffers_ as a serialization mechanism
 - _Messages_ and _services_ are defined in `.proto` files